1. Remove the three nuts and one acorn nut on top of the head.

 1. Remove the rocker arm shafts and the rocker arms.

-3. On the Exhaust Valve remove the Oil Seal Cap and the oil seal.
+3. Remove the Oil Seal Cap and the oil seal from Exhaust Valve Guide.

 4. Take out the valve spring seats from under the valve springs.